Saturday, January 29, 2022

 The Highlights:

-I told the story of the Red Rider to my friend and Gamemaster William Corpening, who run the greatest game of Champions I was ever in (see Champions: Age of Heroes and Age of Chaos on this site).
-He loved the idea so much he secret built a Red Rider in Champions (though he didn't tell me).
+I told the story of the Red Rider to my friend and fellow gamemaster William Corpening, who ran the greatest game of Champions I was ever in (see Champions: Age of Heroes and Age of Chaos on this site).
+He loved the idea so much he secretly built a Red Rider in Champions (he didn't tell me).
 Many months later when our Champions PCs toured the United States to meet different Superheroes across the country, the Red Rider appeared to team up with us somewhere between Nevada and Oregon.

 I would use this version of him myself - red Harley Davidson, crimson leather outfit, and ruby metallic helmet - in sessions of Champions set in Will's universe and in my own Mutants and Masterminds games.
 While he is never encountered (I never got a chance to run a planned appearance), he is mentioned in a World of Darkness campaign I ran as well.